dthpham/sminterpolate/README.md

 ##Quality

-Butterflow uses the Farneback algorithm to compute dense optical flows to use in frame interpolation.
-To fine-tune the quality (robustness of image) of the resulting videos you can pass in different values to the function.
+Butterflow uses the Farneback algorithm to compute dense optical flows for use in frame interpolation.
+You can pass in different values to the function to fine-tune the quality (robustness of image) of the resulting videos.
 Run `$ butterflow -h` for a list of advanced options and their default values.